realadammatthew/humbleberger/src/copy/is-it-possible-to-be-a-jewish-christian.md

 # Can Someone Be Jewish and Believe in Yeshua?
-Fulfilling the Tanakh’s Hope

 ## The Messiah’s Call Unites Jewish Identity with Eternal Salvation